Giftbit/lightrail-csv-importer/README.md

 3. Install project dependencies with `npm install`.
 4. Run with `npm run exec`.

-## Scripting
+## Advanced options
-By default the project runs interactively.
-It can also be run with command line switches for scripting.
-For a list of command line switches `npm run exec -- -h`
+Get a list of advanced options on the command line: `npm run exec -- -h`